-“And he will call his name.” “he will call” (active voice verb) is the reading of the Masoretic Hebrew text and the Qumran texts of Isaiah.
+“And he will call his name.”
+The phrase “he will call” is the translation of a third-person masculine singular verb in the Masoretic Hebrew text and the Qumran texts of Isaiah.
 The Septuagint has the verb in the passive voice, “he will be called.”
-However, since we have multiple witnesses in the Hebrew text of the reading of Isaiah, there is no reason to assume the Greek translation is different.
+However, since we have multiple witnesses in the Hebrew text of the reading of Isaiah, there is no reason to assume the Greek translation is correct.
 The most logical choice for who would name the child was Yahweh, his Father.
 Young’s Literal Translation has the verb in the active voice.
 Yahweh sent Gabriel to tell Joseph what to name the child in Matthew and Luke.
+Also, only God, the Father, could name His Son the names in Isaiah 9:6.

 “and the government will be on his shoulders.”
 Isaiah 9:6-7 is one of the many verses in the Old Testament that portray the Messiah as being born and then growing up to destroy the wicked and rule the world in righteousness without saying anything about his death, resurrection, ascension, or the Great Tribulation and Battle of Armageddon.
 There are many Scriptures in the Old Testament that speak of the coming of Christ and God’s vengeance on the wicked as if they were going to happen at the same time (cp.
 Isa.
 9:6-7; 11:1-9; 61:1-3; Micah 5:2; Zech.
 9:9-10; Mal.
 3:1-3; 4:1-3).
 Those many Scriptures, along with the fact that there are no clear Scriptures that portray the two comings of Christ, are the reason that at the time of Christ people did not think that Christ would die (cp.
 Matt.
 16:21-22; Luke 18:31-34; 24:19-21, 44-46; John 12:34; 20:9).
 [For more on Scriptures that directly connect the coming of Christ with him conquering the earth, see commentary on Isa.
 61:2].